beyond symptoms, toward solutions

 • Older babies transitioning to solids

-• Children with ongoing oral coordination challenges
+• Children with chewing, swallowing, or oral coordination challenges

 What happens in a consultation?